Schu-/NCentral-BitLocker/README.md

 These are the actions that can currently be performed on a device.

 ```
-1. Encrypt
+1. Encrypt w/ PIN (TPM PIN Support in BETA)
 2. Decrypt
-3. Change PW
+3. Change PIN
 4. Lock Down Device
 ```

 ### Logging

-The powershell script is setup to have verbose logging on each run.
-It does not append its log, but this can be changed by adding -Append.
-The logs output location is as follows.

-```
-C:\kits\ncentral\logs\ncentral-bitlocker.txt
-```

 With v0.80 we have started to write to the Windows Event viewer.
 You can view log information in the Application log.
 The application "NCentral-BitLocker" will write during the process of running difrrent tasks.
 This should help troubleshoot issues if you are having any.

+Starting with v1.0 we have disabled by default the Transcript Logging.
+The Encryption Recovery Key prints in this log and this is insecure.

+```
+C:\kits\ncentral\logs\ncentral-bitlocker.txt
+```

 ## ToDo

-I am looking to implement the following if time permits:
+Here are some things I would like to implement if I am able to get the time:

 ```
-1. Better TPM Support
+1. Advanced TPM Support & More Options
-2. User interaction for PIN?
+2. Support for user interaction?
-3. More Testing!!!
 ```